MooVC/MooVC.Architecture/README.md

 Due to the addition of the ICloner to the constructor, it is now no longer possible to clone these classes.
 It is recommended that consumers use the GetAll method to implement serialization if required.

-- Message and Entity<T> Equality (Impact: Low)
+- Entity<T>, Message and Value Equality (Impact: Low)

-It was always intended that messages and entities with the same Id be deemed equal if their Id and type where equalfix.
+It was always intended that messages and entities with the same Id be deemed equal if their Id and type where equal.
+Values too should also only be deemed equal if the individual properties and its type are the same.
 It is not anticipated that this have an impact due to the intent however, this may differ depending on your use-case.

 - Services.Handler & Services.HandlerExecutionFailureException (Impact: Low)